 Every year we donate sheets and towels to Jewish families in need and in Rosh Hashana food baskets.
 We collect and donate medicines for our community pharmacy as well as clothes for State Hospitals and for the Social Service of the Jewish Community.
 During the winter vacation we take children from needy non Jewish families to the movies and then for a snack.
 Toys are donated to children with cancer in one of our State Hospitals.

-Our latest project in the Jewish Home for the Elderly is DOAR, which means ‘mail’.
+Our latest project in the Jewish Home for the Elderly is Doar, which means ‘mail’ in Hebrew.
 Our volunteers go once every fortnight to the home, and help the residents get in touch by email with their children and other relatives who live abroad.
 It has proved to be an excellent project to make this people feel much closer to those they love and might be so far away.

 We run a community closet called Meili which they stock with donated coats for the needy, and a community group for handicapped Jewish people, to whom they donate clothes, toys, and electrical appliances.